cocos/cocos-docs/en/cocos-service/agc-crash.md

 - You can [publish to the Android platform](../publish/publish-native.md) after the code is added.
 Please make sure that the **Package Name** on the **Build** panel is consistent with the **Package Name** set in the AppGallery Connect console.

-- Login the [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) console, open the project, go to **Quality -> Crash**.
+- Run it on a phone, then login the [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) console, open the project, go to **Quality -> Crash**.
 If you can see crash data (usually displayed within 15 minutes), which means the integrate is successful.

   ![](agc-crash/crash-console.jpg)